Crank Dat Killer: Plot

-While talking with Earn (Donald Glover) and Darius (Lakeith Stanfield), Alfred (Brian Tyree Henry) is informed of "Crank Dat Killer": a number of black people have been killed after performing a dance video to Soulja Boy's "Crank That", deducing that a serial killer might be angry at the song.
+While talking with Earn (Donald Glover) and Darius (Lakeith Stanfield), Alfred (Brian Tyree Henry) is informed about the "Crank Dat Killer": a number of black people have been killed after performing a dance video to Soulja Boy's "Crank That", which suggests that this might be the serial killer's motive.
 Earn and Darius mock the situation, until they discover that Alfred posted a video of himself dancing to the song back in 2007.
-Alfred is unable to take down the video, as a friend of his did it and lost contact with him, but is unbothered as the video barely made it past 20 views.
+Alfred is unable to take down the video, as a friend of his that he lost contact with posted it, but he remains unbothered as the video barely made it past 20 views.

-After finishing a record session, Alfred is told that a young rapper known as "Some Guy Named Doug" (Wisdom Allah) that has been bothering him has arrived at the building.
-He throws alcohol in the servers to excuse himself to leave the session.
-At the parking lot, he checks again the video and discovers that a user left a "☠️" emoji.
-Meanwhile, a Hispanic rapper named Roberto (Adrian Mauro) asks his girlfriend for support in his career before leaving for work at a mall.
+After finishing a recording session, Alfred is told that a young rapper known as "Some Guy Named Doug" (Wisdom Allah) has arrived at the building.
+Doug has been asking him for a collaboration, but Alfred is reluctant to do it because he considers Doug's music subpar.
+He throws alcohol on the mixing console as an excuse to leave the session.
+At the parking lot, he checks his "Crank That" video and discovers that a user left a "☠️" emoji in the comments section.
+Meanwhile, a Hispanic rapper named Roberto (Adrian Mauro) arrives to work at the mall.
+He explains to his girlfriend that he just needs the right opportunity to present his talent to an established rapper.
 At the parking lot, Earn and Darius meet with a reseller known as "The Shoe Man" (Terence Rosemore) to get some Nike sneakers.
-The man gives them their shoes, but instead of money, he wants them to kiss each other.
-Earn refuses to go through it.
+The man has the shoe sizes they want, but instead of giving them a price, he asks them to kiss each other.
+Earn refuses to go through with it out of principle.